Skip to main content

 One-off moss treatments are a temporary fix.
 If you do not address the root causes, the moss returns every single year.
 Here is what actually prevents it long-term:

-- Feed regularly with a proper programme through the growing season.
+2. Feed regularly with a proper programme through the growing season.
 A well-fed lawn is thick enough to crowd out moss naturally.
-A treatment plan like Lawn Health covers this with the right products at the right times.
+The Lawn Care Plan covers this with the right products at the right times.

 The common pattern I see is homeowners treating moss every spring, feeling good about it for a few months, then watching it return every autumn.
 That cycle only breaks when you tackle the underlying conditions.